Sir Francis Bacon, Viscount Saint Alban

 Likened to both Apollo and Pallas Athena, the Spear-shaker, Bacon led a studio of “good pens” (poets, writers, intelligencers and scribes), and both inaugurated and led the Shakespeare scene.

-Clues to his mystery are given in his unique titles, Baron Verulam of Verulam, which means ‘Spear-shaker of Verulamium’, and Viscount St Alban, which is the name of the Romano-British saint, St Alban, the reputed founder of Freemasonry in England.
+Clues to his mystery are given in his unique titles, Baron Verulam of Verulam, which means ‘Spear-shaker of Verulamium’, and Viscount St Alban, the same name as that given to the Romano-British St Alban, founder and first Grand Master of Craft Freemasonry in England.
+Francis Bacon was the second St Alban, founder and first Grand Master of Speculative Freemasonry in England.
 The higher degrees of the original Speculative Freemasonry were those of the Rose Cross.

-Bacon called his great project ‘The Great Instauration’, and those that took part in it he referred to as forming a House of Solomon or College of the Six Days Work.
+Bacon called his grand project ‘The Great Instauration’, and all those who take part in it, according to Bacon's New Atlantis, are considered to be members of Salomon's House (i.e. Solomon's House), otherwise known as the College of the Six Days Work.

 Bacon said that he was “laying a foundation in the human understanding for a holy Temple after the model of the World”, and that “surely, as nature createth brotherhood in families, and arts mechanical contract brotherhoods in commonalities, and the anointment of God superinduceth a brotherhood in kings and bishops; so in like manner there cannot but be a fraternity in learning and illumination, relating to that paternity which is attributed to God, who is called the Father of illuminations or lights.”2

 Bacon was a Hermeticist and Christian Cabalist,3 who was fluent in ancient Hebrew as well as other classical and modern languages.
-One of the ancient Kabbalistic maxims is that some things should be revealed and some things should be hidden, so that to find the truth we have to make the effort to search for it.
+One of the maxims of Kabbalah/Cabala is that some things should be revealed and some things should be hidden, so that to find the truth we have to make the effort to search for it.

-Bacon believed in this proverbial wisdom of Solomon, as also in the teachings of Jesus and the biblical account of Creation as esoterically understood, and so the “New Method” that he gave to mankind, which he calls the “Art of Discovery”, is based on this wisdom.
+Bacon believed in this proverbial wisdom of Solomon, as also in the teachings of Jesus and the biblical account of Creation as esoterically understood.
+The “New Method” that Bacon gave to mankind, which he calls the “Art of Discovery”, is based on this wisdom.

 Bacon said that he would provide a practical example of this Art of Discovery in order to teach us the method; but he doesn’t actually tell us what the practical example is or where to find it, other than providing the hint of the game of hide and seek, and mentioning that “the Art of Discovery can grow together with Discovery itself.”7